How Heat Pumps Work

 Unlike conventional, less efficient heating and cooling systems, electric heat pumps draw heat from the environment and move it indoors to heat or move it outdoors to cool a home.
-There are three main types of heat pumps: air source heat pumps, ground source heat pumps, and heat pump water heaters.
+There are three main types of heat pumps: air source heat pumps, geothermal (ground source) heat pumps, and heat pump water heaters (hybrid water heaters).
 Heat pumps require electricity to run but deliver more energy than they use by concentrating and moving heat rather than generating it.
 These newer, more advanced technologies are designed to work well and keep you warm even through New York winters.

 Air Source Heat Pumps

 Air source heat pumps extract heat from the air outside and distribute it inside your home.
 During warmer months, this process is reversed to provide cooling by pulling heat out of your interior space.
 Learn more about air source heat pumps.

-Ground source heat pumps, also known as geothermal heat pumps, extract heat from the ground during cold weather via an underground pipe system, which is then distributed throughout your home.
+Geothermal heat pumps, also known as ground source heat pumps, extract heat from the ground during cold weather via an underground pipe system, which is then distributed throughout your home.
 During warmer months, the process is reversed to provide cooling.
 This system is the most efficient type of heat pump and will do all of the heating and cooling in your home.
-Learn more about ground source heat pumps.
+Learn more about geothermal heat pumps.